May 4, 2020

 Our customers don't need to even think about what is under the hood because they know there are experts ensuring the everything runs smoothly.
 They can rest assured that their application will run without issues.

 Working with a PostgreSQL database to provide to our customers has improved both costs and database performance.
 With Postgres, we no longer have to burden customers with SQL Server licensing costs, license audits, and paying additional costs to get the features we need.
 When we moved our application to Postgres four years ago, we looked at multiple relational database platforms and found the best performance and features in Postgres.
 We never looked back.

 Today, our healthcare customers not only embrace our application backed by Postgres, but are starting to see the benefits of running Postgres elsewhere in their environment.
 Every day, we help our customers see the power of the platform and where they might start using Postgres for their data warehouse needs or other areas of their business.

 Open source does not equal “unsupported,” and with our help, healthcare providers understand that they can get the support and training they need, and experience the power of a platform used by one of their trusted partners—us!

-Konica Minolta is a proud EDB Postgres user, and we’re excited to be speaking at EDB’s upcoming virtual conference, Postgres Vision 2020!
-We hope to connect with you there.
-Make sure to register here.
+Konica Minolta is a proud EDB Postgres user, and we’re glad we got to speak at EDB’s virtual conference, Postgres Vision 2020!
+In case you missed it, you can watch our session here: